jaredible/CS4012-Project-1/README.md

 * Validates input
 * Checks for errors
 * Provides a better user interface
-* Users can have accounts so that they may keep track of their own assignments
+* Allows users to have accounts so that they may keep track of their own assignments
 * Does not allow duplicate questions and assignments to be saved into the database

 ### Built With